The Orange Peels

-The Orange Peels is an American rock band that has its roots in the international indie-pop and indie-rock movements of the 1990s.
+The Orange Peels is an American rock band influenced by the international indie-pop and indie-rock movements of the 1990s.

-Over seven albums, the group has extended its pop sensibilities beyond the borders of those genres to explore psychedelia, orchestral pop, progressive rock, and electronic music.
+Over seven albums, has explored multiple genres including; psychedelia, orchestral pop, progressive rock, and electronic music.
 The band's music has been compared to artists as varied as Todd Rundgren, Prefab Sprout, The Posies, Big Star, Yes, and R.E.M.

-Though the band's lineup has changed several times, founding members Allen Clapp and Jill Pries have been the nucleus.
+The band's lineup has changed several times.
+Founding members Allen Clapp and Jill Pries have remained members throughout the band's history.
 Since the summer of 2019, the band has been a trio, made up of Clapp, Pries, and Gabriel Coan.